Danimer Scientific: Danimer Scientific

-In 2010, DaniMer Scientific received a contract for $846,828 from the organization, Research Partnership to Secure Energy for America (RPSEA) to develop an environmentally friendly fracturing treatment for hydrocarbon production, now known as SqueezeFrac.
+In 2010, Danimer Scientific received a contract for $846,828 from the organization, Research Partnership to Secure Energy for America (RPSEA) to develop an environmentally friendly fracturing treatment for hydrocarbon production, now known as SqueezeFrac.

 In September 2011, Danimer Scientific and minority business enterprise, Sijo Global Partners, formed a strategic affiliation where Sijo would offer Danimer’s bioplastic products to market leaders and brand owners.

-In January 2013, DaniMer and Henkel formed a partnership to further develop bio-based hot melt adhesives for polyethylene terephthalate (PET) container packaging that are made with 50% renewable content or higher.
+In January 2013, Danimer and Henkel formed a partnership to further develop bio-based hot melt adhesives for polyethylene terephthalate (PET) container packaging that are made with 50% renewable content or higher.

 Meredian Inc.

-Originally formed in 2004, Meredian Inc. manufactures PHA for Danimer Scientific.
-Danimer Scientific's Nodax PHA is a specialized, medium-chain-length branched polyhydroxyalkanoate, mcl-PHA.
+Originally formed in 2004, Meredian Inc. manufactured PHA for Danimer Scientific.

-Danimer and Meredian originally purchased Procter & Gamble’s intellectual property on PHA technology in 2007.
+Danimer and Meredian purchased Procter & Gamble’s intellectual property on PHA technology in 2007.

 In 2013, Dr. Isao Noda joined Danimer / Meredian Inc. after spending thirty years with Procter & Gamble.

-In 2014, the company received a Food and Substance Contact Notification approval from the United States Food and Drug Association (FDA).
+In February 2014, Danimer Scientific and Meredian Inc. merged into MHG.
+In March 2014, the company received a Food and Substance Contact Notification approval from the United States Food and Drug Association (FDA).
 The sole-verification guarantees that the biopolymers are safe to use for food contact and are classified as non-hazardous waste after disposal.

-Previous Merger into Meredian Holdings Group, Inc.

-In February 2014, DaniMer Scientific and Meridian Inc. merged into MHG.

-Championed by Dr. Paul Pereira who was CEO and Executive Chairman during the period from September 2013 until October 2015.

-Corporate Identity Change to Danimer Scientific
+Stephen Croskrey was announced as chief executive officer of MHG in May 2016.
 The company's name changed to Danimer Scientific was officially announced in October 2016.

+In March 2025, Danimer Scientific filed for Chapter 11 bankruptcy protection after warning that it may end up winding down its operations.
+In June 2025, Teknor Apex acquired Danimer Scientific for $19 million.

-Danimer Scientific PHA
+PHA Patents

 Danimer Scientific's PHA has received several certifications for biodegradability including: anaerobic and aerobic digestion in soil, freshwater, marine, industrial and home composting.

-The patented version of Danimer Scientific's mcl-PHA is known as Nodax, and it is the primary product developed for commercial manufacturing.
+The patented version of Danimer Scientific's mcl-PHA is known as Nodax and is the primary product developed for commercial manufacturing.
 Danimer Scientific's Nodax PHA is a class of bioplastics produced from bacterial microorganisms that store PHA polyesters for energy in their cell walls.
 These microbes feed upon plant-based oils procured from non-food sources.

-Microorganism & Fermentation

-Plant based oils are transferred to Danimer Scientific’s proprietary bio-reactors.
-There, the oil is fed to naturally regenerating, soil borne bacteria who produce PHA through biosynthesis.
+Plant based oils are transferred to Danimer Scientific’s proprietary bio-reactors and fed to naturally regenerating, soil-borne bacteria who produce PHA through biosynthesis.

-Reactive Extrusion

 The reactive extrusion process mixes and compounds the bioplastic materials in a unique proprietary procedure that creates a customized biopolymer resin pellet.